What is the Straight Line Depreciation Method?

 Straight Line Depreciation Method is one of the most popular methods of depreciation where the asset uniformly depreciates over its useful life, and the cost of the asset is evenly spread over its useful and functional life.
 Thus, the depreciation expense in the income statement remains the same for a particular asset over the period.
 As such, the income statement is expensed evenly, so is the value of the asset on the balance sheet.
 The carrying amount of the asset on the balance sheet reduces by the same amount.

 source: Colgate SEC Filings

-- Colgate follows the straight line method of depreciation.
-Its assets include Land, building, machinery and equipment, all of them are reported at costs.
+- Colgate follows the straight-line method of depreciation.
+Its assets include Land, building, machinery, and equipment; all of them are reported at costs.

 - The useful life of machinery and equipment ranges from 3 to 15 years

 - Also, you should note that depreciation is not reported separately in Colgate.
 They are included either in Cost of SalesCost Of SalesThe costs directly attributable to the production of the goods that are sold in the firm or organization are referred to as the cost of sales. or Selling, general and admin expenses.

 Straight Line Depreciation Method Examples

 Suppose a business has bought a machine for $ 10,000.
 They have estimated the useful life of the machine to be 8 years with a salvage value of $ 2,000.

 Now, as per the straight line method of depreciation:

 - Cost of the asset = $ 10,000